-Medicaid is joint federal and state program designed to provide medical care to those who can not otherwise afford it as well as providing long term care, including home care and nursing home care, to seniors who need it.
-Our office concentrates in obtaining Medicaid benefits to New York City and Long Island residents.
+Medicaid is a joint federal and state program designed to provide medical care to those who can not otherwise afford it as well as providing long term care, including home healthcare, other in-home caring services, and nursing home care; to seniors who need it.
+Our Medicaid lawyers concentrate on obtaining Medicaid benefits to New York City (based in Brooklyn) and Long Island residents.

 A pooled income trust allows you to qualify for Medicaid even if your income is over the monthly allowance ($800 for a single person) while still being able to access your income.
 This article details how a pooled trust can be used to obtain home care while preserving your income.

 today at 347-766-2685 to discuss your Medicaid or Special Needs question with an attorney.
 The consultation is free, the advice is priceless.